-Clayton antitrust act is an antitrust law in the United States codified in 1914 which prevents in its infancy the trade practices that are unfair and harmful to the competitiveness of markets.
-Henry De Lamar Clayton was the person behind drafting this Act and the act came into being under the presidency of Woodrow.
+The Clayton Antitrust Act is an antitrust law in the United States codified in 1914.
+It prevented trade practices that were unfair and harmful to the competitiveness of markets in their infancy.
+Henry De Lamar Clayton was behind drafting this act, and it came into being under the presidency of Woodrow.

 Due to the growing number of companies of all sizes, the United States law bodies sought to address the unfair and anti-competitive practices that could victimize the smaller companies at the hands of the larger organizations.
-In the late nineteenth century, the Sherman law was passed by US congress.
+As a result, the U.S. Congress passed the Sherman law in the late nineteenth century.

 The act has several provisions described in several sections of the text.
-For the purpose of this article, it should be sufficient to introduce three of the most important and widely used sections.
+However, this article should sufficiently introduce three of the most important and widely used clayton antitrust act purposes.

-- The act provides for prohibiting the companies to restrict the formation of labor unions.
-Thus, labor unions can protest against employers on considerations of wages, exploitation, etc. Hence the exemption to strikes, boycotts, bargaining, etc., by labor parties.
+- The act prohibits companies from restricting the formation of labor unions.
+Thus, labor unions can protest against employers regarding wages, exploitation, etc. Hence, labor parties exempt strikes, boycotts, bargaining, etc.

-- The Act prohibits companies from merging with other companies in any way that lessens competition and/or creates a monopoly in the market.
-This has been inscribed in section 7 of the act. this is described in section 8 of the act.
+- The act prohibits companies from merging with other companies in any way that lessens competition and/or creates a monopoly in the market.
+It is inscribed in section 7 of the act and described in section 8.

-- The Clayton antitrust act also sets restrictions for pricing of products.
-In some situations, the price floor is exploited by larger manufacturers thereby eating away the margins and revenues of smaller firms.
-These practices are regulated by setting minimum price levels for certain products.
+- The Clayton Antitrust Act also sets restrictions for the pricing of products.
+In some situations, the price floor is exploited by larger manufacturers, thereby eating away at the margins and revenues of smaller firms.
+These practices regulate by setting minimum price levels for certain products.

-There are several other antitrust laws that are worth mentioning:
+Several other antitrust laws are worth mentioning: –